neurodata/blog.neurodata.io/_posts/2018-10-04-categories-of-testing.md

 \end{align}
  where $$\Theta_j = \{ \theta : \theta(F) \in \mathcal{F}_j \}$$.

 Note that composite tests (those where the null or alternate is composite) can be both one-sided or two-sided.
-In particular, the simple/composite null hypothesis can be restated: $$H_0: F-F_0 = 0$$.
+In particular, the simple null hypothesis can be restated: $$H_0: F-F_0 = 0$$.
 Given that, a one-sided simple/composite test is:
 \begin{align}
 H_0: F - F_0 =  0, \qquad
 H_A: F - F_0 > 0.
 \end{align}
 Of course, we could just as easily replace the $$>$$ in the alternate with $$<$$.
 The two-sided composite test can be written:
 \begin{align}
 H_0: F - F_0 = 0, \qquad